Aurel37/data_challenge_kernel_method/README.md

 To run the code you simply need : ```python start.py```

-You can also run the main file with two more arguments :  ```python main.py -k``` if you want to test the kmeans or ```python main.py -h``` if you want to test the pca extraction after the hog extraction.
+You can also run the main file with two more arguments :  ```python main.py -k``` if you want to test the kmeans or ```python main.py -p``` if you want to test the pca extraction after the hog extraction.

 # Methods implemented